Information for Referring or Collaborating Legal Professionals

 The Complex Family Therapy process is the collaborative therapeutic effort between family members and therapist working towards shared goals.

-Watermark typically employs a two-professional model for Complex Family Therapy cases that involve children needing to repair relationships within a family system that has been disrupted by separation, divorce, distress, etc..
-This process requires clinicians to work with the children while a Parenting Coordinator simultaneously works with the parents or adults in the situation.
+Watermark typically employs a multi-professional model for Complex Family Therapy cases that involve children needing to repair relationships within a family system that has been disrupted by separation, divorce, distress, etc..
+This process requires clinicians to work with the children while a Parenting Coordinator will work with the parents or adults in the situation.
+Together, they can assist both parents and children to realign their relationships in a safe, productive and healthy way.

 Collaboration of therapists and legal professionals can be a challenging task.
 We strive to be transparent with our processes so that we can maximize the benefits of the variety of professional skills that are available to the family needing Complex Family Therapy.
 We will only operate in our professional areas of competence (mental health) and we encourage our collaborating colleagues to be operating with similar professional boundaries.